-A research proposal or conceptual review of 12-15 pages is due on Monday, April 27 at 2 PM to the canvas webpage.
+Psychology 7465: A research proposal or conceptual review of 12-15 pages is due no later than Wednesday May 3, 5 PM to the canvas webpage.
 Ideally, this paper should represent an integration of relevant course concepts with your thinking in an area in which you are currently doing research or in which you plan to do research.
 Please clear your paper topic with me by April 13.
 With sufficient advance notice (at least 1 week prior to the deadline), I would be happy to provide comments on a draft of your final paper and/or to meet with you to discuss your paper and to suggest references that might be useful to you.
 The short required outline of your final paper (due anytime between March 30 and April 13) will also provide an opportunity for you to receive written feedback and suggestions for refining your approach and ideas.
+The paper must be based on at least 8 original source journal articles.
+These journal articles may be reviews of the literature or new empirical contributions.
+You may cite articles that are already covered in our syllabus, but they do not count toward the required minimum.